nkechijane/HubApp/README.md

 # HubApp
-A simple app for finding hubs in a Nigeria States.
+A simple app for finding hubs in Nigeria States.